dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 Also note the `onPrimaryButtonClick` handler; when the button is clicked, it delegates control to whatever is using this component, but it also inspects the return value from that call.
 If false is returned, it doesn't automatically close the dialog.
 This is useful for later when we don't want to close the dialog in the event that our input isn't valid.

-One last thing before we move on; when this component compiles, you'll probably find that Typescript will complain that it can't find `$`, which is true since we haven't imported it.
+One last thing before we move on; when this component compiles, you'll probably find that TypeScript will complain that it can't find `$`, which is true since we haven't imported it.
 To fix this, we need to simply install the typings for jQuery so that it knows how to resolve that symbol.
 You will also need to install the types for Twitter Bootstrap, so that it knows what the bootstrap-specific methods and properties are.

 In the command line, then: